 Playing with sex toys

-Changes to your lifestyle can help treat some causes of erectile dysfunction, but if you have ED, you’ll often get the best results by calling for backup and combining lifestyle changes with prescription drugs to improve your penile erections.
+Changes to your lifestyle can help treat some causes of erectile dysfunction, but if you have ED, you’ll often get the best results by calling for backup and combining lifestyle changes with prescription drugs to improve your erections.

 And that journey starts with speaking with a healthcare professional to find the right medication for you.

 The better news?
 You have options.
-Currently, there are four FDA-approved medications for treating ED and improving your sexual performance:
+Currently, there are four FDA-approved oral medications for treating ED and improving your sexual performance: